-Each year, we run a global campaign to celebrate, acknowledge and re-affirm our commitment LGBTQI+ inclusion.
-Initiatives like our 'Proud Voices' campaign and 'in-conversation with' series provide a platform for our LGBTQI+ colleagues and allies so they can share a part of their story and lived experiences.
+Each year, we run a global campaign to celebrate, acknowledge and re-affirm our commitment to LGBTIQ+ inclusion.
+Initiatives like our 'Proud Voices' campaign and 'in-conversation with' series provide a platform for our LGBTIQ+ colleagues and allies so they can share a part of their story and lived experiences.